Naviamold1/searcher/README.md

 If you want to scrape with proxies:

-1. go to [searcher\settings.py](https://github.com/Naviamold1/searcher/blob/d43be643de89297f834276af9ce3482138ff3735/searcher/settings.py) scroll down until you see `DOWNLOADER_MIDDLEWARES` option and uncomment the rotating.proxie lines.
+1. go to [searcher\settings.py](https://github.com/Naviamold1/searcher/blob/d43be643de89297f834276af9ce3482138ff3735/searcher/settings.py) scroll down until you see `DOWNLOADER_MIDDLEWARES` option and uncomment the rotating.proxies lines.
 2. Create `proxies.txt` file in the root folder.
 3. Fill it with your proxies.